 Expectations and beliefs form the rules or criteria by which we select the emotions we induce and experience.
 With relatively little in this world that we feel we can Know with surety we’re left with our best guesses, our expectations.
 Emotional expectations are how we govern ourselves and each other before any other authority like law or government comes into play, and in fact emotional expectations govern many of these expressions of civilization, too.
 We tend to trivialize the importance of things we find threatening, and this is another of our tactics of denial.
 Expectations are serious stuff yet we very commonly diminish their importance and I think this is because we find our agency so threatening.

-With poor and unrealistic expectations of ourselves we can cripple ourselves and miss opportunities for growth and enjoyment.
+With poor and unrealistic expectations of ourselves we can cripple ourselves and miss opportunities for growth and enjoyment of life.
 With unrealistic expectations of each other we cause unfathomable amounts of emotional pain and suffering not just in ourselves, but in the very people we profess to care for most.
 We tend to cling to our false expectations of people even when we realize their falsity.
 I believe this is because our habits of expectation are rooted in very old patterns of emotionalism we’ve deeply ingrained and the addictive power of emotionalism is negatively affecting our judgement on these scales.
 We simply don’t want to see ourselves and each other as we really are because we have access to the constant temptation of emotional auto-intoxication.

 We’re all suffering unnecessarily in various ways due to our circumstances, our past choices, and the choices of past generations.
 We will suffer increasingly as our climate crisis worsens, so I can think of no time like the present to try to get a grip on ourselves and our rampant emotionalism.
 Perhaps more of us could at least face the end with more composure, and if not less brutality at least a more meaningful resistance to the brutality to come.